julianeisel/devdocs/docs/backend/asset_list_api.md

 __The asset list API is a temporary design to provide global access to asset libraries, the contained assets and catalogs.__

 The implementation uses the file browser backend still.
-As such it's just an asset-centric abstraction and global storage for that.
+As such it's just an asset-centric abstraction for the file browser backend.